sabyasachi008/Scientific-Calculator/README.md

 5. Await review and feedback from the project maintainers.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions, suggestions, or feedback, please create an issue in the GitHub repository or contact us at abhrajitdas12245@gmail.com.
+If you have any questions, suggestions, or feedback, please create an issue in the GitHub repository or contact us at 163sabyasachighoshxiis@gmail.com.

 Thank you for using and contributing to the Scientific Calculator!